 Suzy grew up in China and earned her B. A. in Japanese Language and Culture from Shanghai International Studies University.
 During her junior year in college, Suzy studied abroad in Tokyo for a semester.
 She then came to Vanderbilt and completed an M.Ed. in International Education Policy and Management.
 Suzy joined GEO after working at Vanderbilt International Office.
 Besides advising study abroad programs, she also coordinates incoming exchanges from Vanderbilt’s partner institutions overseas.
 Outside of GEO, Suzy works with Vanderbilt’s U.S. – China Center to promote education and cultural exchanges between the U.S. and her home country.
 Shaped by her multicultural background and international experiences, Suzy firmly believes in the value of intercultural learning, and enjoys working with students through their own international journeys.

-Study Abroad Advisor and Application Coordinator
+Study Abroad Advisor and Assessments Coordinator

 Study Abroad Advisor